adreamwu/PTQ4DiT/README.md

 --outdir output/ --filename imagenet_DiT-256_sample4000_50steps_allst.pt \
 --cfg-scale 1.5 --seed 1
 ```
+For other settings, please change `--image-size` and `--num-sampling-steps`.

 ### Quantization
 - Example of quantizing DiT-XL/2 with 50 timesteps into W8A8 on ImageNet 256x256 generation.